Filmography

 The Hero (Preferred Pictures) Distributed by: Al Lichtman Corporation.
 Length: 7 reels, 6,800 feet.
 General Release: January 1, 1923.
 Presented by: B. P. Schulberg.
 Director: Louis J. Gasnier.
 Writers: Gilbert Emery (story [The Hero: a Play in Three Acts, 1921]) and Eve Unsell (scenario).
 (In a 1924 interview with Pictures and the Picturegoer [a British publication], Barbara credited herself with having written the scenario [the film was released in Great Britain as His Brother’s Wife].
 Curiously, period trade magazines make no mention of this; a couple of them, however, credit Unsell with the adaptation rather than the scenario, and Barbara was known to have had an uncredited hand in other scenarios in which she appeared.)
 Cinematography: Karl Struss.
 Cast: Gaston Glass, Barbara La Marr, John Sainpolis, Martha Mattox, Frankie Lee, David Butler, Doris Pawn, Ethel Shannon, and Cameo (a dog).
 No surviving prints of this film are known to exist.

 Synopsis: Oswald Lane (Gaston Glass) returns from the war to a hero’s welcome in his hometown and moves in with his brother, Andrew (John Sainpolis), Andrew’s wife, Hester (Barbara La Marr), and Andrew and Hester’s son (Frankie Lee).
 Exploiting his brother’s generosity, Oswald makes no effort to earn a living and begins seducing Hester and the household maid, Martha (Doris Pawn).
 He eventually steals money entrusted to Andrew by the neighborhood church and heads out of town.
 Passing the schoolhouse and seeing it ablaze, he nearly dies rescuing his nephew and another child.
-The film concludes with Oswald returning the money; Hester—with renewed appreciation for her husband—renouncing her attraction to Oswald; and Oswald and Martha marrying.
+The film concludes with Oswald returning the money, Hester—with renewed appreciation for her husband—renouncing her attraction to Oswald, and Oswald and Martha marrying.

 Poor Men’s Wives (Preferred Pictures) Distributed by: Al Lichtman Corporation.
 Length: 7 reels, 6,900 feet.
 General Release: February 15, 1923.
 Presented by: B. P. Schulberg.
 Director: Louis J. Gasnier.
 Writers: Agnes Christine Johnston (story and scenario), Frank Dazey (story and scenario), and Eve Unsell (titles).
 Cinematography: Karl Struss.
 Cast: Barbara La Marr, David Butler, Betty Francisco, Richard Tucker, ZaSu Pitts, Muriel McCormac, and Mickey McBan.
 No surviving prints of this film are known to exist.
 Four of the film’s seven reels, however, are on file at Gosfilmofond (Moscow, Russia).